Vibrant new restaurant set to open in Haywards Heath – Francisco Lounge offers all-day food menus

-Vibrant new restaurant set to open in Haywards Heath: Francisco Lounge offers all-day food menus, takeaways and drinks
+Vibrant Francisco Lounge set to open in Haywards Heath: new restaurant offers all-day food menus, takeaways and drinks

-Francisco Lounge, at 90/92 South Road, opens its doors on Wednesday, October 19.
+Francisco Lounge, located at 90/92 South Road, opens its doors on Wednesday, October 19.

 It will serve brunch, sandwiches, burgers, mains, salads, tapas, sides, puddings, and cakes, as well as a variety of drinks.